Ilshat-Akhmetov/NN_Solver_for_Diff_and_Inegral_Eqs/README.md

 $$ argmin_{NN}((NN' +2xNN - 5)^2 + (NN'(0) - 3)^2) $$

-on each point of domain x.
-So we approximate unknown function u with a neural network (NN).
+on equation's domain.
+So we approximate unknown function **u** with a neural network (**NN**).
-As you might guess, this method tries to minimise residuals for main equation and initial conditions simultaneously, altogether.
+As you might guess, this method tries to minimise square residuals for main equation and boundary conditions simultaneously at each epoch, so eventually NN-approximator becomes quite accurate at representing unknown function **u**.

+In **SourceCode** you can take a look at code and find out how classes and methods are implemented.

-In **NN_Solve_for_ODE_Presentation.ipynb** you may find various examples of NN's application for solving ordinary differential equations.
+In **JupyterPresentations\NN_Solve_for_ODE_Presentation.ipynb** you may find various examples of NN's application for solving ordinary differential equations.
 Sometimes it does not converge.
 I cannot say now why it not always work, this question requires further investigation.